Cohomology and the Brauer groups of diagonal surfaces: Cohomology of Fermat surfaces

-where the last arrow is the cup-product with the hyperplane section class in $\H_2(F_\C,\Z)$.
-Looijenga shows in \cite[Cor.
-2.2]{L} that the kernel of the last map in (\ref{Gysin}), considered as a $\Z[G]$-module, is isomorphic to the quotient $R/Rv$, where $v=\sum_{j=0}^{d-1}(u_1u_2u_3)^j$ is understood as an element of $R$.
 Let $e'\in \H_2(F_\C,\Z)$ be the image of $e\in \H_2(U_\C,\Z)$.
-We note that the maps in (\ref{Gysin}) respect the action of $\tau$, thus $\tau(e')=-e'$.
-The cap-product with the fundamental class (which generates $\H_4(F_\C,\Z)\cong\Z$) gives an isomorphism of lattices (Poincar\'e duality)

-see \cite[Lemma 2.3]{ABB}.
-Since the fundamental class is fixed by the action of $G$, this is an isomorphism of $\Z[G]$-modules.
-The complex conjugation $\tau$ preserves the orientation of $F_\C$, which has complex dimension 2, hence preserves the fundamental class, so this isomorphism respects the action of $\tau$.
+Since the maps in (\ref{Gysin}) respect the action of $\tau$, we have $\tau(e')=-e'$.
+The complex conjugation $\tau$ preserves the orientation of $F_\C$, because $F_\C$ has complex dimension 2, hence preserves the fundamental class, so the Poincar\'e duality isomorphisms respect the action of~$\tau$.

-Consider the twisted cohomology group $\H^2(F_\C,\Z(1))$.
+Now let us consider the twisted cohomology group $H=\H^2(F_\C,\Z(1))$.
 By definition, there is an isomorphism